onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 The output parameter name will be declared as a parameter in the 'parameters' section of the incremental module.

-R-93177 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an internal network, and the internal network is created in the same Heat Orchestration Template than the ‘OS::Neutron::Port’, the ‘network’ parameter name **MUST** obtain the UUID of the internal network by using the intrinsic function ‘get_resource’ or ‘get_attr’ and referencing the Resource ID of the internal network.
+R-93177 When the VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' is attaching to an internal network, and the internal network is created in the same Heat Orchestration Template than the 'OS::Neutron::Port', the 'network' parameter name **MUST** obtain the UUID of the internal network by using the intrinsic function 'get_resource' or 'get_attr' and referencing the Resource ID of the internal network.

-R-29872 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘network’ parameter **MUST NOT** be enumerated in the Heat Orchestration Template’s Environment File.
+R-29872 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'network' parameter **MUST NOT** be enumerated in the Heat Orchestration Template's Environment File.

 The parameter values for external networks are provided by ONAP to the VNF's Heat Orchestration Template at orchestration time.